-Worship every Sunday at 10:30 a.m.
+Worship with us online!
+Every Sunday at 10:30 a.m.

 Reverend Dr. Cheri DiNovo

 What's new in the life of the church

 Please click the link for a walk(video) outside TSP building with Lois Kunkel.